esphome/esphome-docs/components/deep_sleep.rst

 .. note::

-    On ESP8622's that have an onboard USB chip one the chips' control lines is connected to the RST pin so that the flasher can reboot the ESP when necessary.
-On some devices this may interfere with deep sleep and prevent the ESP from waking.
-This can happen when your ESP is powered through the onboard USB connector, even if you are only using a USB power supply.
+    ESP8266 that have an onboard USB chip (e.g. D1 mini) one the chips' control lines is connected to the RST pin.
+This enables the flasher can reboot the ESP when required.
+This may interfere with deep sleep on some devices and prevent the ESP from waking when it's powered through its USB connector.
 Powering the ESP from a separate 3.3V source connected to the 3.3V pin and GND will solve this issue.
+In these cases using a USB to TTL adapter will allow you to log ESP activity.

 Configuration variables:
 ------------------------